unluckynike/Ransomware/README.md

 # Analysis

-Running encrypts the subfiles of the current folderThe code is implemented in the form of written a 'char'，Write a 'c' char on lines 83 to 87.
+Running encrypts the subfiles of the current folderThe code is implemented in the form of written a char，Write a 'c' char on lines 83 to 87.